patricklafrance/wmfnext-shell/README.md

 Loading remote modules at runtime with Webpack Module Federation is the reason why this shell exist and what we recommend products to aim for.
 It enables teams to be fully autonomous by deploying their module independently from the other parts of the application.

-However, we understand that teams working on mature products will most likely prefer to gradually migrate toward a distributed architecture by first extracting subdomains into independent modules in their actual monolithic setup before fully committing to remote modules loaded at runtime.
+However, we understand that _teams working on mature products_ will most likely prefer to _gradually migrate toward a distributed architecture_ by first extracting subdomains into independent modules in their actual monolithic setup before fully committing to remote modules loaded at runtime.

 To faciliate the transition, this shell also support static modules registered at build time.

-A static module is a local bundle of code exposing a registration function.
+A static module is a local code bundle exposing a registration function.
 A registration function could either be imported from a standalone package, a sibling project in a monorepos setup, or even a local folder of the host application.

 Remote and static modules can both be used in the same application as this shell support dual bootstrapping, e.g. an application could be configured to load a few remote modules at runtime and also register a few static modules at build time.